YU-Zhejian/art_modern/Readme.md

     --pe_frag_dist_std_dev 50
 ```

-Please note that we have additionally specified quality file for read 2 with the mean and standard deviation of fragment lengths.
+Please note that we have additionally specified a quality file for read 2 with the mean and standard deviation of fragment lengths.

 ### Simulating RNA-Seq Data using _C.
 Elegans_ Transcriptome